maruel/nin/README.md

   syscall functions on Windows.
 - Staying up to date changes done upstream, especially to the file format and correctness checks.

+## Current state

+- nin is in the same ballpark (-5%) for building ninja itself.
+- Parsing build.ninja file is 40% slower so it has to be drastically optimized.
+- 17 test cases out of 394 (5%) have to be fixed. `git grep Skip..TODO | wc -l`
+  versus `git grep "^func Test" | wc -l`.
+- Closely tracking upstream as-is.
+- Code is not Go idiomatic.

 ## ninja